socketstream/socketstream/CONTRIBUTING.md

     grunt build:docs
 ```

-To runt documentation web site locally the way process will watch for changes and re-building docs on the fly run:
+To run documentation web site locally the way process will watch for changes and re-building docs on the fly run:
 ```
     grunt watch:docs
 ```